julesjazz/grapefruitlab/content/shows/in-between.md

 sub: Sept 2015 -- May 2016 @ Rio Mesa Center
 date: 2015-09-06
 image:
-  src: shows/recipe/cooking.jpg
+  src: shows/between/kenny.jpg
   alt: |
-    a Black woman in front of a table, wearing an apron and
+    Kenny in a vest and red tie,
-    gesturing with a wooden spoon.
+    leaning against a tree branch
-    Behind her, a row of audience along the wall.
+    and looking into the distance
 tags:
   - show
 run: